 We're in this together

-It’s part of the Devon culture to value differences, include and empower others, and courageously address inequity where it exists.
+A part of the Devon culture is to value differences, include and encourage others, and courageously address inequity where it exists.
 We cultivate an inclusive, diverse, equitable and respectful workplace where our employees can feel a sense of belonging.
 When we bring together diverse experiences and challenge ourselves to think differently, we believe it leads to innovation and creative problem-solving.
 Devon also engages with our communities to understand how we can make a difference beyond our workplace.

 Our Diversity, Equity and Inclusion (DEI) vision: